 Since 2012, Beth has been the lead project manager for Information Logistics on most work for the PTC.
-Her scope of projects have included the development of websites, management consoles, emergency notification systems, procurement administration, human resources systems, secure communications channels for commissioner planning, and managed performance metrics.
+Her scope of projects includes the development of websites, management consoles, emergency notification systems, procurement administration, human resources systems, secure communications channels for commissioner planning, and managed performance metrics.
 She has overseen the technological implementation of many high-visibility projects, including the original Trip Talk implementation, the redesign of www.paturnpike.com, several cashless tolling initiatives, Operation Orange Squeeze, internal safety initiatives, PTC University, All Ideas Matter, and a host of others.
-Beth's experience with the PTC gives her a unique knowledge and perspective of operations, and how a mobile cashless tolling application will need to integrate with existing systems, so that it does not overtax existing staff.
+Beth's experience with the PTC gives her a unique knowledge and perspective of transportation operations.